 Decks must be randomized at the start of every game and whenever an instruction requires it.
 Randomization is defined as bringing the deck to a state where no player can have any information regarding the order or position of cards in any portion of the deck.

 The phrase “order or position” is key.
-A deck that is “mana-weaved” is not random; even though the player may have no information about the location of a specific card, he or she has information about the cards’ order (that is, land-spell-spell, land-spell-spell).
+A deck that is “mana-weaved” is not random; even though the player may have no information about the location of a specific card, they have information about the cards’ order (that is, land-spell-spell, land-spell-spell).
 Also key is that a player shouldn’t know any information on where a card is, not even which half of the deck it is in.

 Pile shuffling is completely non-random, since individual cards can be tracked and since cards are shuffled into a deterministic order.
 A single pile shuffle can help players count their decks and loosen sticky cards, but more than that a pile shuffle does not contribute to randomization and will qualify as Slow Play.
 Once the game has begun the need to count the deck during randomization is largely gone.
 As such, a single pile shuffle at the start of the game is permitted, but is not allowed at any other time.
 Please remember when applying the IPG that habits are hard to break, and a single caution may be appropriate the first time.